Coccinelle

 Jacqueline Charlotte Dufresnoy (23 August 1931 – 9 October 2006), better known by her stage name Coccinelle ("ladybird" in French), was a French cabaret entertainer, singer, actress, and transgender activist.
-A transgender woman, she was the first widely publicized celebrity to undergo gender reassignment in Europe.
+She was the first widely publicized celebrity transgender woman to undergo gender reassignment in Europe.
 Coccinelle was an international celebrity and a renowned club singer, styled as a blonde bombshell and sex symbol.